sensationalspace/terraform_cloud/README.md

 ## Instructions

 1. **Clone the Repository**:
-   - Fork the provided GitHub repository to your GitHub account.
+   - Clone the repository.
-   - Clone the forked repository to your local environment or open it in GitHub Codespaces.
+   - Create a feature branch

 2. **Task: Modify Terraform Scripts**: